Franceska Mann: Life

 According to some versions, the new arrivals were not registered but were told that they had to be disinfected before crossing the border into Switzerland.
 They were taken into the undressing room next to the gas chamber and ordered to undress.
 Other versions of the story mention the events that follow taking place at either the selection ramp or a labor area of the camp.
 Regardless of location, what is confirmed is that she fatally wounded the roll call officer Oberscharführer Josef Schillinger, using a pistol (many accounts say his own) and fired two shots, wounding him in the stomach.
 Then she fired a third shot which wounded another SS Sergeant named Emmerich.

 According to Tabau, the shots served as a signal for the other women to attack the SS men; one SS man had his nose torn off, and another was scalped.
 However, accounts vary: in some Schillinger and Emmerich are the only casualties.
 Reinforcements were summoned and the camp commander, Rudolf Höss, came with other SS men carrying machine guns and grenades.
 According to Filip Mueller, all people not yet inside the gas chamber were mowed down by machine guns.
 Other mentioned outcomes are the Jewish women being herded into the gas chamber, taken outside and executed, or Franceska taking her own life with the stolen pistol.
 Due to various conflicting accounts, it is unclear what truly happened next; the only things that are certain are on that day Schillinger died, Emmerich was wounded, and all the Jewish women were killed.

 According to Jan Grabowski, however, Mann was an infamous collaborator and szmalcownik, who turned in a Polish resistance member to the Germans and was shortly thereafter, in the autumn of 1942, executed by the Polish underground.
 The Auschwitz Museum confirms the account of a woman shooting the two SS guards on 23 October 1943.
 It's believed the woman was Franciszka Mann, but her identity is not 100% verified.

+Mann is the subject of a 2024 documentary, titled Francesca, by Lena Chaplin.